mapping-elections/site/_maps/meae.congressional.congress10.pa.county.md

 Tertium Quids (or just Quids), a coalition of Federalists and moderate Democratic-Republicans.

-Mapping this election is incomplete because of the lack of local returns in many areas.

-Pennsylvania used the district system for electing members to Congress.
+Pennsylvania used a district system for electing members to Congress.
-Districts 1, 2, and 3 each elected three representatives.
-District 4
+Each district elected one member of Congress except District 4, which elected two members, and Districts 1, 2, and 3, which each elected three members.
-elected two representatives.

 In 1808, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.uscongress1.specialelection.1808)